arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 192.168.100.191
 ```

-And indicate that the OPC UA server is running at:
+The discovery URL is as follows, which indicates the OPC UA server is running at:

 ```bash
 opc.tcp://192.168.100.191:4840